osu-cs340-ecampus/nodejs-starter-app/README.md

 Personally, I am a Firefox user.
 This guide will be using Firefox, but Chrome is also acceptable.
 I'm not familiar with Edge, but if you are, you can certainly give it a whirl also.
 Just be familiar with opening your developer console.
 On Firefox, its the F12 key.

+Mac crowd: Safari *usually* is fine.
+If you have issues though, I would recommend switching to Firefox or Chrome.
+Safari has some quirks when it comes to rendering CSS, though admittedly over the past few years it has gotten better.

 ## Terminal Application

 You will need some way to interface with the Flip Server and SSH into it.
 My preferred method is to use VS Code to directly connect to the Flip.
 Once connected, I can open a VS Code terminal and enter the native linux commands there.
 As long as you can SSH into a Flip, enter commands, you are all set.